 A group of learners identified with the same graduating year, and thus having the same set of curricular, or graduation, requirements upon matriculation.
 Cohorts are usually identified by school/program and graduation year: "SOM Class of 2017."
 Within Ilios, the Cohort is the key associating factor between individuals (Instructors, Learners) and Courses, as well as defining the particular “Level” or “Levels” of a Course.

 A controlled vocabulary of school-specific educational domains of knowledge.
 Competencies may be divided into sub-domains, and may be mapped to Objectives within a curriculum.
-Competencies are loaded into the system at implementation.
+Competencies are maintained at the School level.

 A Curricular object that defines the content and structure of a specific instance of coursework available to the school or program.